 (e.g. conferences, workshops, peer review groups, online seminars etc.)

-A document describing the NZASA Registration Standard for CPD can be accessed here: CPD-Flyer-2016.pdf
+A document describing the NZASA Registration Standard for CPD can be accessed here: CPD-Flyer-August-2018.pdf

 The 20 hours can be made up of:

-- a minimum of 12 hours of acupuncture and
+- a mandatory minimum of twelve (12) hours of acupuncture

-- 8 hours of "other" Chinese Medicine related techniques including Chinese herbal medicine, tuina, qi gong, TCM research, Chinese dietary therapy.
+- up to six (6) hours of "Other" Chinese Medicine related techniques including Chinese herbal medicine, tuina, qi gong, TCM research, Chinese dietary therapy.
+This is an optional category.

-Up to 4 hours of the 8 "other" category may relate to professional issues such as business practice, ethics, permitted advertising, patient confidentiality, dealing with complaints etc.
+- up to four (4) hours of the six (6) "Other" category may relate to professional issues such as business practice, permitted advertising, patient confidentiality, dealing with complaints etc.

-* provide proof of holding a current First Aid certificate (as of 01 April 2015).
+* provide proof of holding a current First Aid certificate.

 APCs are only re-issued following proof of these requirements